Dear Parent(s) and Carer(s)

 - Letters from the Principal for long term exceptional attendance and overcoming long term non-attendance will become part of the student’s records and make a meaningful contribution to their reference for further education or the world of work.
 Impington International Sixth Form, prospective employers, Sixth Form Colleges and Colleges of Further Education view attendance and punctuality as important indicators of motivation/attitude and our records and references are very valuable evidence of reliability.
 The majority of Cambridgeshire Sixth Form providers expect at least 96% attendance when offering places.

-The College cannot legally authorise any leave of absence unless there are exceptional circumstances.
+The College cannot authorise any leave of absence unless there are exceptional circumstances.
 The Department for Education (DFE) has issued guidelines to all schools detailing valid reasons for authorised or justified absences:

 - a child is ill or receiving medical attention;